b2io/handbook/who-we-are.md

 <strong>Donut meetings</strong>
 [Donut](https://www.donut.com/?ref=slackdirectory) is a Slack bot that schedules 1:1 meetings on a regular interval with random teammates, the goal being to have informal conversations and chat with people that you might not be working with on a daily basis.
 This petered out because we're really busy.
 There had been interest in picking this back up, but that conversation turned into Lightening Talks.

+This section lists non-client based programs that are currently in place.

+<strong>Coffee Chat</strong>
+This is an optional daily zoom to give those who have time and interest a chance to say good morning, catch up, share their plans for the day, and in general reduce the feeling of being stuck on an at-home island.
+While no agenda or structure is needed, consider sharing your plan for the day (especially if it's non-billable) to gauge team interest and gather support.

 <strong>Lightening Talks</strong>
 Implemented in late 2020, Lightening Talks are short (3-5 min) presentations given biweekly.
 They can be technical or non-technical.
 This gives employees a chance to share knowledge about technical topic, or just fun stuff.
 Lightening Talk info can be found [here](https://drive.google.com/drive/folders/1ozg74kY_kEdRyTWFkE-Gttj0_MrOeCIG?usp=sharing).
+Currently we do lightening talks during bi-monthly Friday lunches.

+<strong>Friday Lunches</strong>
+As our company grows and employees reside in different time zones, sometimes making a 9:00AM ET coffee chat meeting is not feasible.
+Twice a month, we have a calendar allotment for an optional collegue lunch.
+Empl;oyees are welcome to bring some food and have a casual chat, often times focused on an informal Lightening Talk topic.